dietervanhoof/node-microservice-template/README.md

 # node-microservice-template
-Template for building node microservices using RabbitMQ.
+Template for building node microservices using RabbitMQ built using [coworkers](https://github.com/tjmehta/coworkers).

 ## Usage
 Clone the project and fill in all TODO tags in `main.js`.